juanluelguerre/dapr/AspNetCore/ServiceToService/README.md

 When both sidecars are running use `client.http` to make a request to the proxy service which calls the backend service.

 See name resolution by changing the port from `http://localhost:3500` to `http://localhost:3501`, showing that calling any sidecar routes correctly the call.

+---
+Thanks @laurentKempe to make me easy the way to learn Dapr !